pinterest/pymemcache/docs/getting_started.rst

 Your client will remain open until you decide to close it or until you decide to quit your interpreter.
 It can allow you to see what happens if your server is abruptly closed.
-Below is a by-example.
+Below is an example.

 Starting your server: